 - And overall, improve the healthy functioning of the lymphatic system to speed the recovery process.

 Indeed, advanced MLD massage is so effective that many surgeons prescribe it as an integral part of the post-surgical recovery regime in order to help ensure that the surgical procedure has the best possible long-term results.

 How Soon After Surgery Should I Receive My Lymphatic Drainage Massages?
 How Many Treatments Should I Receive?

 The success of post-surgical advanced manual lymphatic drainage massage lies in its gentleness.
 Most experts believe that heat and deep massage are counterproductive in a post-surgical setting; thus, it is important that you NOT substitute deep tissue massage, Swedish massage, or other massage technique for this advanced treatment.
 Your specific treatment plan—including when to begin advanced MLD and how frequently you should receive treatments—will depend on the surgical procedure you had and your unique state of health.

 Post-surgical MLD is an advanced technique requiring specialized training, and should only be performed by a licensed massage therapist.
-If you have had—or if you are planning to have—a mastectomy or a cosmetic procedure such as a facelift or liposuction, contact Tampa Massage Clinic to discuss how we can help incorporate advanced manual lymphatic drainage massage with one of our highly-trained and fully licensed massage therapists, into your pre- and post-surgical routine.
+If you have had—or if you are planning to have—a mastectomy or a cosmetic procedure such as a facelift or liposuction, contact Orlando Massage Clinic to discuss how we can help incorporate advanced manual lymphatic drainage massage with one of our highly-trained and fully licensed massage therapists, into your pre- and post-surgical routine.

 You can easily schedule your next appointment by calling our office at (813) 298-5603 or by booking online.